 You cannot win a case without evidence.
 Furthermore, the evidence you present must comply with the standards for admissibility found in the Nevada Rules of Evidence.

 A Nevada court will probably not accept evidence considered “hearsay,” for example.
 A lawyer can help you determine which evidence is and is not admissible.
-In the meantime, continue reading for further insight regarding evidence and its role in a personal injury case.
+In the meantime, continue reading for further insight regarding evidence and its role in personal injury cases.

 The “Preponderance of the Evidence” Standard

 The preponderance of the evidence standard measures the weight of evidence that a plaintiff must produce to win a civil lawsuit.
 As a plaintiff, you must convince the jury it is more likely than not that the defendant is at fault.

 The preponderance of the evidence standard is much easier for a plaintiff to meet than the “beyond a reasonable doubt” standard that a prosecutor must meet in a criminal prosecution.

 Types of Evidence That Are Useful in a Personal Injury Case

 Following is an explanation of some of the most common types of evidence used in personal injury cases.

 If the police respond to the accident, as they typically do in car accidents, they will complete an accident report that includes, among other items, the responding officer’s opinion on how the accident happened and whose fault it was.

 Under most circumstances, accident reports cannot be used in court, Instead, the plaintiff will call the police officer who made the report as a witness at a deposition or in court.
 If the police officer’s testimony contradicts the contents of the police report, the plaintiff can use the police report to expose the contradiction and discredit the officer’s testimony.